adamwinzdesign/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Questions.md

 If the egg survives the first drop from n // 2, we have eliminated half of the floors below the floor at n // 2, so we determine the midpoint of the remaining floors and drop another egg from that floor, observe the result, and so on, until we determine the correct floor f.

-This method would have a runtime complexity of O(n)
+This method would have a runtime complexity of O(log n)